rabascoh/ufo-analysis/README.md

 # UFO Analysis

 ## Overview of UFO Analysis
-The purpose of this deliverable is to allow users to explore UFO sightings data by filtering on date, city, state, country and shape.
+The purpose of this deliverable is to allow users to explore UFO sightings data by filtering on date, city, state, country and shape of the sightings.

 ## Results